sourcegraph/handbook/content/ceo/index.md

 My preferred working hours are 07:30-17:00 and 19:00-21:00 US Pacific Time (Google Calendar does not let me specify a noncontigous "working hours" block).

-I've found recurring meetings with specific single teammates (other than my [1-1s](../leadership/1-1.md)) to be ineffective.
-In most cases, people either want to discuss topics with me that are best discussed with a larger group or someone else, or they don't have any topics to discuss but don't want to offend me by canceling the recurring event.
+I've found *recurring* meetings with specific single teammates (other than my [1-1s](../leadership/1-1.md)) to be ineffective.
+In most cases, people either want to discuss topics with me that are best discussed with a larger group, or they don't have any topics to discuss but don't want to offend me by canceling the recurring event.
+Anyone is always welcome to schedule time to chat with me whenever they want, and if you really want to schedule a recurring chat with me (in addition to your 1-1 with your manager), go for it--and I won't be offended if you want to cancel.

 ### Asking for a review from me